mokrzu/mokrzu.github.io/_posts/2014-04-29-aggregation-pipeline.markdown

 Workaround for memory heavy computations is to set **allowDiskUse** to true.
 <br>
 <br>
-Last restriction refer to usage of some [specific data types](http://docs.mongodb.org/manual/core/aggregation-pipeline-limits/#type-restrictions) in aggregation stages.
+Last restriction refers to usage of some [specific data types](http://docs.mongodb.org/manual/core/aggregation-pipeline-limits/#type-restrictions) in aggregation stages.